RxLaboratory/DuME/src-docs/docs/api.md

 # Controlling DuME

-DuME is a stand-alone application, but it can easily be controlled from other applications and scripts.
+DuME is a stand-alone application, but it can easily be controlled from other applications and scripts (like [the *DuME* script for *After Effects*](after-effects-install.md)).

 There are two ways to control *DuME* from outside: